Prioritarianism

-Prioritarianism is one interpretation of distributive justice, and is often pitted against egalitarianism.
+Prioritarianism is one interpretation of distributive justice and is often pitted against egalitarianism.

 Distinction from utilitarianism

-Prioritarianism is, tellingly, a portmanteau of "priority" and "utilitarianism."
+Prioritarianism is a portmanteau of "priority" and "utilitarianism."

 While common forms of utilitarianism view the consequences of an action as having equal moral weight regardless of the person who experiences those consequences, prioritarianism dictates that the consequences of an action should be weighted differently depending on how relatively advantaged the bearer of the consequence is, ceteris paribus.
 Under this view, the morality of any given action is not dependent on a simple maximization of "good" produced from its consequences but, rather, dependent on the maximization of "good" that takes into account the relative (dis)advantage of the effected individual.
 In effect, the impacts on those who are more disadvantaged are weighted heavier in the moral calculus than those who are more advantaged.

 Prioritarianism can also be understood to be a sub-theory of utilitarianism, under the interpretation of the latter as simply the maximization of "good" with the unintentional disregard for differences in utility dependent on circumstance to effected individuals.